amilworks/amilworks/README.md

 # 👋 Hi, I’m @amilworks

-👨‍🔬 I am currently a __PhD student at UCSB's Electrical and Computer Engineering Department.__
+👨‍🔬 I am currently a __PhD student at UCSB's Electrical and Computer Engineering Department__ with an emphasis in Signal Processing.
+I am also an NSF NRT DDB Fellow.

 🤖 My research focuses on __building large-scale machine learning systems for image and video processing.__